xfwang/gskat/README.md

 # The "gskat" Package

 This package implements a family based association test via GEE Kernel Machine (SKAT) score test.
+It has functions to test an association between SNP sets and binary/continuous phenotypes.

 Installation Instructions
 -------------------------